abstractqqq/dsds/README.md

 This package is in pre-alpha stage.
 There is currently no documentation webpage.
 Only docstrings and github.
 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) if you are a developer interested in contributing to this package.

+!!!
+Restructure Warning: Polars Extension Submodule is going to be an independent package !!!

 A general purpose traditional data science package for large and scalable data operations.
 It aims to be an improvement over a subset of functionalities in other packages like Scikit-learn, category_encoders, or feature engine, etc. The primary focus right now is:

 0. Treating dataframes as first-class citizen, using Rust, NumPy to support.
 The only other core dependency is SciPy and NumPy.
 Will rely more on Rust as time goes.
 Python side dependency should be minimized.